-Cape Cod Commission staff completed a draft greenhouse gas emissions inventory in summer 2020.
-A report on the inventory, included a detailed methodology section, will be available in the fall of 2020.
+Cape Cod Commission staff completed a draft greenhouse gas emissions inventory in February 2021.
+A report on the inventory, including a detailed methodology section, is now available.
 This inventory provides a better understanding of the sources of carbon emissions, helping the region to set policies to reduce them.

 The 2018 Regional Policy Plan includes a Cape Cod Commission planning action to encourage and engage communities to better understand regional GHG emissions, specifically to develop an estimated baseline of GHG emissions for the region using available models and data.
 This baseline can provide communities with the information to understand the contributing factors to Cape Cod’s GHG emissions.

 In 2019, to help determine a GHG accounting method that best fits the land uses and development patterns of Cape Cod, Commission staff reviewed GHG inventories from eight cities and towns, seven regions, two states, and the United States national inventory to better understand the considerations, challenges, and accounting methods used in calculating GHG emissions.
 Commission staff worked with regional and state GHG practitioners and data experts to develop an appropriate method for calculating a GHG inventory for Cape Cod, largely utilizing the methods outlined in the Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories.

 The Commission estimated emissions from activities inside Barnstable County and certain activities outside of Barnstable County from the following sectors:

 - Stationary energy (buildings)